 Anyways, things being what they are, Jinto decides to do damage control and visit Teal Clint - who is the acting Prime Minister at the helm of the independence movement.
 A decent man, an honourable man, someone with spine to stand up to the Abh.
 Someone who saved Jinto's hyde (sorry about the pun) on numerous occasions.
 Jinto ought to be grateful to this guy.
 And also to his wife Lena who doted on him as a child and went just as much out of her way to make sure he was safe.
-Instead, he has chosen to side himself against the very people who saved his life (whereas the show makes it out that it's the Abh whom he owes his loyalty to the Abh rather than to them).
+Instead, he has chosen to side himself against the very people who saved his life (whereas the show makes it out that it's the Abh whom he owes his loyalties to).
 But the two don't care about any of that right now, they just want to see their boy again - such is the love they have for him.
 The most heart-wrenching part for me was when Jinto replies that he has responsibilities now, to which Lena tearfully retorts, "Responsibilities as an Abh?
 As an Invader?"
 She speaks for all decent individuals with that line.
-Anyhow, Jinto agrees to visit, and they are tearfully overjoyed to see him alive and well - and desperate, Clint suggests what I personally had been practically yelling all along (first in a blog entry and then in my review of Banner of the Stars I, if you recall) - give up the Abh title and return home clean.
+Anyhow, Jinto agrees to visit, and they are tearfully overjoyed to see him alive and well - and desperate, Clint suggests what I personally had been practically yelling all along (first in a blog entry and then in my review of Banner of the Stars I, if you recall) - give up the Abh title and return home clean via political asylum.
 The Martinian people would have understood - the title was forced upon him when he was too young to consent, and he was personally not guilty of any wrongdoing at the time.